 Nepal Government, Department of Tourism, and Nepal Tourism Board have decided that Trekking in Nepal without a guide is no longer allowed after April 01, 2023.

-To improve the safety and security of tourists, the Nepal Tourism Board has announced that it will only allow trekkers to do trekking in Nepal with a guide, starting from April 1, 2023.
-The decision comes after many solo trekkers were found missing or dead on the trail and are expected to have a significant impact on the trekking industry in Nepal.
+To improve the safety and security of tourists, the Nepal Tourism Board has announced that it will only allow trekkers to do trekking in Nepal with a guide starting from April 1, 2023.
+The decision comes after many solo trekkers were found missing or dead on the trail and is expected to impact Nepal's trekking industry significantly.

 The decision to require trekkers to hire a guide is based on several reasons:

 it is to improve the safety and security of trekkers.
 Many trekkers have been reported missing or dead while trekking alone.
 A guide can provide essential support and assistance in an emergency.

 It is to protect the natural environment and preserve the cultural heritage of Nepal.
 With the increasing number of trekkers visiting the country, there has been a significant impact on the region's natural resources and cultural heritage.
 A guide can help trekkers understand and respect the local culture, traditions, and fragile ecosystem.

 The regulation is intended to boost the local economy and promote sustainable tourism.
 Hiring a guide will create employment opportunities for local guides and porters and ensure that the money spent by trekkers goes directly to the local economy.